Years ago, my wife and I were faced with the difficult question of whether or not we should end our marriage.

 If there is an ease and comfortability there then it’s likely you both still harbor a good connection.

-The second question is all about effort on both of your behalves.
+The second question is all about the effort on both of your behalves.

 Would you be able to live with yourself knowing you did everything you could to save it?

-If neither of you has 100% tried, then you can’t honestly say whether things could work out or not.
+If neither of you has tried and given their all, then you can’t honestly say whether things could work out or not.

-Have you both gotten out of your comfort zones in an attempt to mend things?
+Have you both truly gotten out of your comfort zones in an attempt to mend things?

 Maybe you put yourself out there to see a therapist or were vulnerable in expressing your deepest thoughts to one another for the first time in ages?